 If the claim is turned down, or the person you care for is awarded less than you think they should get, it may be worth asking for what’s called a ‘mandatory reconsideration’ (MR).
 If this is unsuccessful, you can ask for an appeal.

-May people whose claims are initially turned down go on the successfully appeal but it’s worth getting advice from a welfare rights specialist who can help assess the likely success of an appeal.
+Many people whose claims are initially turned down go on the successfully appeal the decision but it’s worth getting advice from a welfare rights specialist who can help assess the likely success of an appeal.
 If the person is awarded some AA but not as much as they thought they should get and they want to challenge the decision, always seek advice.
 Most people will have to go on to appeal as reconsiderations are often not successful and it is only when someone gets to the appeal stage that success is more likely.

 Citizens Advice Bureau gives information about asking for both a mandatory reconsideration and an appeal.
 Your local advice centre may be able to help with a MR or appeal.
 You can search for your local advice centre on the ACFA website.